-1.3 Lattices
+C. Lattices

-A popular special case of a structure, whose Voronoi regions form a tessellation,4 is a lattice.
-The following brief summary of lattice theory is intended to be a sufficient background for the quantization problem investigated in this report.
+A lattice is a popular special case of a tessellation.4 The following brief summary of lattice theory is intended to be a sufficient background for the quantization problem investigated in this paper.
 For a more extensive treatment, the interested reader is referred to the book by Conway and Sloane [2], which has more or less become the standard textbook on lattice theory.